swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_approval_requests.md

 `Authorization required`

 Gets detailed information about a specified approval request.
-This method is intended to be invoked only for a single approval request, do not use it for bluk infromation retrival.
+This method is intended to be invoked only for a single approval request, do not use it for bulk information retrieval.
 If you need to get information about many approval requests, consider using *[Get list of approval requests](#approval-requests-get-list-of-approval-requests)*.

 ### Request